abpframework/abp/docs/en/Application-Startup.md

 `AbpApplicationFactory` returns an `IAbpApplication` object from its `CreateAsync` (or `Create`) method. `IAbpApplication` is the main container for an ABP application.
 It is also registered to the [dependency injection](Dependency-Injection.md) system, so you can inject `IAbpApplication` in your services to use its properties and methods.

-Here, a list of `IAbpApplication` properties you may want to know:
+Here's a list of `IAbpApplication` properties you may want to know:

 * `StartupModuleType`: Gets the root module of the application that was used while creating the application container (on the `AbpApplicationFactory.CreateAsync` method).
-* `Services`: List of all service registrations (the `IServiceCollection` object).
-You can not add new services to this collection after application initialize (actually you can add, but it won't have any effect).
+* `Services`: A list of all service registrations (the `IServiceCollection` object).
+You can not add new services to this collection after application initialization (you can actually add, but it won't have any effect).
-* `ServiceProvider`: Reference to the root service provider used by the application.
+* `ServiceProvider`: A reference to the root service provider used by the application.
 This can not be used before initializing the application.
 If you need to resolve non-singleton services from that `IServiceProvider` object, always create a new service scope and dispose it after usage.
 Otherwise, your application will have memory leak problems.
 See the *Releasing/Disposing Services* section of the [dependency injection](Dependency-Injection.md) document for more information about service scopes.
 * `Modules`: A read-only list of all the modules loaded into the current application.
 Alternatively, you can inject the `IModuleContainer` service if you need to access the module list in your application code.

 The `IAbpApplication` interface extends the `IApplicationInfoAccessor` interface, so you can get the `ApplicationName` and `InstanceId` values from it.
 However, if you only need to access these properties, inject and use the `IApplicationInfoAccessor` service instead.

 `IAbpApplication` is disposable.
-Always dispose it before exiting from your application.
+Always dispose of it before exiting your application.

 ## .NET Generic Host & ASP.NET Core Integrations

 `AbpApplicationFactory` can create a standalone ABP application container without any external dependency.
 However, in most cases, you will want to integrate it with [.NET's generic host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host) or ASP.NET Core.
-For such usages, ABP provides built-in extension methods to easily create ABP application container that is well-integrated to these systems.
+For such usages, ABP provides built-in extension methods to easily create an ABP application container that is well-integrated to these systems.

 The [Getting Started with an Empty ASP.NET Core MVC / Razor Pages Application](Getting-Started-AspNetCore-Application.md) document clearly explains how you can create an ABP application container in an ASP.NET Core application.